-THE PROPOSED CD2 makes the following amendments:
+Your Committee has prepared a CD2 version of the bill that makes the following amendments:

-A. Adds a new SECTION 2 of the bill to amend ROH Sections 21-2.110-2(b) and 21-2.110-2(c) to delete provisions relating to situations where a neighborhood TOD plan for the area has not yet been adopted by the Council.
+Α. Adds a new SECTION 2 of the Bill to amend ROH Sections 21-2.110-2(b) and 21-2.110-2(c) to delete provisions relating to situations where a neighborhood TOD plan for the area has not yet been adopted by the Council.
 (The Council has adopted all eight of the neighborhood TOD plans (East Kapolei, Waipahu, Aiea-Pearl City, Halawa, Airport, Kalihi, Downtown, and Ala Moana) within the City's jurisdiction.
 The Kakaako Neighborhood TOD Plan is under the jurisdiction of the Hawaii Community Development Authority.)

-Renumbers subsequent bill SECTIONS.
+Renumbers subsequent Bill SECTIONS.

-- B. In renumbered SECTION 4 of the bill: - 1.
+- Β. In renumbered SECTION 4 of the Bill: - 1.
 Amends ROH Section 21-9.100-2(a)(3) to refer to zoning districts or special district precincts (instead of zoning precincts). - 2.
-Amends ROH Section 21-9.100-2(h)(7) relating to the vision of the Halaulani (Leeward Community College) station area to refer to a college-oriented neighborhood (deletes reference to new housing, services, transportation options, and gathering spaces for students, faculty, and area residents). - C. Makes miscellaneous technical and nonsubstantive amendments.
+Amends ROH Section 21-9.100-2(h)(7) relating to the vision of the Halaulani (Leeward Community College) station area to refer to a collegeoriented neighborhood (deletes reference to new housing, services, transportation options, and gathering spaces for students, faculty, and area residents). - Makes miscellaneous technical and nonsubstantive amendments.
+C.